Heterogeneous Domain Adaptation with Positive and Unlabeled Data

-Using Movielens-Netflix dataset, we further analyze the impact of the input features on the proposed method.
-First, as shown in Table~\ref{main1}, how much PADA and $\rm{PADA}_\textit{S}$ improve $\rm{COM}_\textit{P}$ depends on the setting, i.e., the selected common features, source-specific features, and target-specific features.
-In Appendix~\ref{input_features}, we show that this is mainly related to two factors, (a) the usefulness of target-specific features, and (b) the correlation between target-specific and source-specific features.

-Here, we investigate the effect of the number of common features on each method by showing the experimental result.
+Using the Movielens-Netflix dataset, we further investigate the effect of the number of common features on our proposed methods and several baseline methods, including PAN, DIST, DSFT, and SFER.
 Fig.~\ref{fig:experiment} shows the test accuracy when varying the number of selected common features from 2 to 16 (all genres common to Movielens and Netflix).
 We can see that the performance of each method degrades as the number of common features decreases, but $\rm{PADA}_\textit{S}$ shows the least degradation.
-Conversely, the greater the number of common features, the smaller the performance difference between $\rm{COM}_\textit{P}$ and $\rm{PADA}_\textit{S}$.
+Conversely, the greater the number of common features, the smaller the performance difference between all methods except SFER.
 This is because as the number of common features increases, the number of target-specific features decreases, i.e., the target-specific features lose their usefulness.
-We also note that the naive combination of HUDA and PU learning such as $\rm{DSFT}_\textit{P}^{\textit{l}}$, $\rm{DSFT}_\textit{P}^{\textit{nl}}$, and $\rm{SFER}_\textit{P}$ are not valid regardless of the number of common features, which means that the homogeneous feature spaces obtained by them lose or inhibit the usefulness of common features.
+SFER, a naive combination of HUDA and PU learning is not valid regardless of the number of common features, which means that the homogeneous feature spaces obtained by it lose or inhibit the usefulness of common features.